-Spectre Labs Inc. intends to be a cannabis extraction and processing facility.
-This will allow the Company to create various value-added cannabis products, upon licensing.
+Spectre Labs Inc. was originally intended to be a cannabis extraction and processing facility.
+This would have allowed the Company to create various value-added cannabis products, upon licensing.

 Spectre Labs' Acceptance of Application for a Controlled Drugs and Substances Dealer's License was received by Health Canada on July 7, 2018 and accepted for review on July 17, 2018.
 The application is still pending with Health Canada.